The Mad Max Fury Road Film Navy is for sale in Australia

 Charlize Theron Furiosa or Razor Cola, Max Ford Falcon XB Coupe GT Screen for the fourth installment of George Miller’s Mad Max rights award.

-“They should not stay in a warehouse, they should be there and get the respect they deserveSaid car expert Geoff McKeev at the Lloyds auction.
+“They should not sit in a warehouse, they should be there and get the respect they deserve,” Geoff McKeev said.

 Owners will only be selling 13 vehicles together in an effort to preserve part of the cinema’s history, while sales close on Sunday.